ShivaniThadiyan/Azure-Experience-Center/docs/ODL-User-Management.md

 <img src="/Images/Registration_Page.png"/>

--The users can register for the workshop here with the required details and click on **Submit**.
+- The users can register for the workshop here with the required details and click on **Submit**.

-* There are 4 type of user signup.

-  * Registration Required : This defines that the user should register for the ODL to get access to the ODL.

-  * Registration & Email Validation Required : This defines that the user should register for the ODL and launch the lab from the Email sent from AEC to get access to the ODL.

-  * Registration & Approval Required : This defines that the user should register for the ODL.
-Here the user will not be able to access the ODL unless the Instructor approves the registration from the User Window of the ODL.

- * Invite Only : In this case the instructor can generate the vouchers to be distributed to the users, so that the users can use it to register the lab.
-The users cannot register without entering the voucher code asked in the registration page.

 **Distributing Vouchers**
 - Copy the Voucher Code that you created and give in registration page.

 <img src="/Images/Copy_VoucherCode.png"/>

--paste the Voucher Code in Registration page below.
+- Paste the Voucher Code in Registration page below.

 <img src="/Images/Registration_Add%20details.png"/>

-- Click on **Submit** once required options are filled.
+- Click on **Submit** once required options are populated.

 - Now you can see the registration successful.